Shatsk National Natural Park: Svitiaz Lake

 The lake has an island near the deepest place in Svitiaz – the Holodnetska cavity (58.4 m).
-One of the legends tells that all the Polissia used to be a sea with whales.
+A legend tells that all the Polissia used to be a sea with whales.
 When the sea dried out and only the deepest places remained, it became Svitiaz now and its whale became an island.

-At the beginning of 1970, several European rabbits were settled there for the experiment.
+At the beginning of 1970, several European rabbits were settled there as an experiment.
 In a short time they quickly multiplied and practically destroyed all vegetation.
 They did not pose a threat only to the highest island trees – giant poplars which had very rough bark.
 In order to save the island, foresters had to kill them.

 The island is one of the few places in Ukraine where Bufo calamita toads live.
 There is also mass bird nesting, many species of which are rare.
 During nesting, visiting the island is prohibited.

 In Svitiaz and other lakes of the park, the use of motor boats that may pollute water with fuel or oils is prohibited.